dantan123/CS50/README.md

 This repository is based on Harvard's CS50 - AI (the master branch).
 All projects are completed by myself with some assistance from the ED forum.
 For a description of each project, you can visit the CS50-AI website in this link: https://cs50.harvard.edu/ai/2020/.
 Other branches contain some short assignments from CS50 itself for practice.

 ## Traffic
-This is the project where I got to build a CNN and experiment with different TensorFlow options.
+This is the project where I got to build a CNN for predicting German traffic signs and experiment with TensorFlow and OpenCV.

 ### Key Ideas:
 - multilayer neural network: artificial neural network with an input layer,